 - 1.1.
-The supply of land-won aggregate in England is based on the national Managed Aggregate Supply System (MASS) which seeks, through Government guidance, to ensure a steady and adequate supply of aggregates across the country. - 1.2.
-This system has recently been reformed as part of National Planning Policy Framework (NPPF) (March 2012) and new Planning Practice Guidance, which includes planning for mineral extraction, was published in March 2014 to assist Mineral Planning Authorities (MPAs) in planning for a steady and balanced supply of aggregates.
+The supply of land-won aggregate in England is based on the national Managed Aggregate Supply System (MASS) that seeks, through Government guidance, to ensure a steady and adequate supply of aggregates across the country. - 1.2.
+This system was reformed as part of National Planning Policy Framework (NPPF) (March 2012) and Planning Practice Guidance, which includes planning for mineral extraction, was published in March 2014 to assist Mineral Planning Authorities (MPAs) in planning for a steady and balanced supply of aggregates.
 It requires each MPA to prepare an annual Local Aggregates Assessment (LAA) to assess the demand for and supply of aggregates in the MPA's area covering: - A forecast of the demand for aggregates based on the rolling average of 10-years sales data and other relevant local information; - An analysis of all aggregate supply options, as indicated by landbanks, mineral plan allocations and capacity data.
-This analysis should be informed by planning information, the aggregate industry and other bodies such as local enterprise partnerships; and - An assessment of the balance between demand and supply, and the economic and environmental opportunities and constraints that might influence the situation.
+This analysis should be informed by planning information, the aggregate industry and other bodies such as local enterprise partnerships; and - An assessment of the balance between demand and supply and the economic and environmental opportunities and constraints that might influence the situation.
 It should conclude if there is a shortage or a surplus of supply and, if the former, how this is being addressed. - 1.3.
-This LAA details the current and future situation in the MPA area of Milton Keynes in terms of aggregate supply and demand including sales data, imports and exports and aggregate apportionment / provision rates to 2030/2035.
+This LAA details the current and future situation in the MPA area of Milton Keynes in terms of aggregate supply and demand including sales data, imports and exports and aggregate apportionment / provision rates to 2032.
 It presents provision rates based on the average of ten and three year aggregate sales (including the emerging MLP provision rate) and compares with the adopted MLP apportionment.
 It considers how local circumstances may impact on future aggregate supply and demand. - 1.4.
-The LAA is required to be updated on an annual basis and forms part of the Council's Annual Monitoring Report (AMR).
-This LAA is the 2014 edition and includes the most recent (2013) aggregate sales and reserves data for Milton Keynes.
-The earlier 2013 LAA formed part of the evidence base to inform the emerging Minerals Local Plan (MLP) for Milton Keynes, currently at its Draft Plan stage.
-As part of this process the LAA underwent consultation at the Issues and Options stage and was amended in light of responses.
-It assisted in determining the most appropriate apportionment / provision approach to take forward in the Draft Plan. - 1.5.
+The LAA is updated on an annual basis and will enable the Council to monitor trends in aggregate production and assess the effectiveness of MLP policies including Policy 1: Providing for sand and gravel.
+This LAA is the 2015 edition and includes the most recent (2014) aggregate sales and reserves data for Milton Keynes.
+This LAA and the earlier 2014 LAA form part of the evidence base to inform the emerging Minerals Local Plan (MLP) for Milton Keynes, currently at its Proposed Submission stage.
+As part of this process the LAA was included as part of the material associated with the Issues and Options and Draft Plan consultation stages.
+The LAA assisted in determining the most appropriate apportionment / provision approach to take forward. - 1.5.
 The LAA is submitted to the South East England Aggregates Working Party (SEEAWP), an advisory body made up of MPAs across the region, for consideration and scrutiny.
 The AWP has a role to monitor the operation of the MASS through providing technical advice, particularly on supply provision. - 1.6.
 The work of MPAs and AWPs across the country will be overseen by a National Aggregate Co-ordinating Group (NACG) whose main role will be to monitor the overall provision of aggregates in England and provide advice to AWPs and the Government.
 Specifically the NACG will provide guidance to the government on National and Sub-National requirements for aggregate supply.
 These proposed National and Sub-National Guideline figures will be taken into account by MPAs when preparing future LAAs.